Mic92/sops-nix/README.md

 }
 ```

+When adding a new secret or changing a secret via the home-manager module, you will have to restart the systemd service via `systemctl --user restart sops-nix.service` for the change(s) to take effect.

 ## Use with GPG instead of SSH keys

 If you prefer having a separate GPG key, sops-nix also comes with a helper tool, `sops-init-gpg-key`: